Where am I?

 Mathematics & Computer Science

 The Mathematics and Computer Science Department offers both undergraduate and graduate degrees.
-The Department offers five Bachelor of Science degrees:
+The Department offers six Bachelor of Science degrees:

 - Applied Mathematics*

 At the graduate level, the department offers two Master of Science degrees, both fully online.